Bellingwedde: Governance

-Bellingwedde is twinned with Rhede in Germany since 1979 and Nowogród Bobrzański in Poland since 2004.
+Bellingwedde was twinned with Rhede in Germany in 1979 and Nowogród Bobrzański in Poland in 2004.

 Demographics

 Since 1968, when the municipality was established, Bellingwedde had a population between 8,561 and 9,748.
 In 2015, it had a population of 9,154 and a population density of 84 /km2.

 Attractions

 Two villages have a state protected village area (beschermd dorpsgezicht), Oudeschans since 1991 and Bellingwolde since 2009.

 There are two museums in Bellingwedde.
 Museum de Oude Wolden in Bellingwolde is a regional museum about the art and history of Oldambt and Westerwolde.
 It has temporary exhibitions and a permanent exhibition with paintings of Lodewijk Bruckman from the municipal collection of Bellingwedde.
 Vestingmuseum Oudeschans in Oudeschans is a history museum about the fortification of Oudeschans.
 It has a collection of archaeological findings from the 17th and 18th century on display.

 There are five windmills in the municipality: De Korenbloem in Vriescheloo, Niemans Molen in Veelerveen, Spinnenkop Wedderveer in Wedderveer, Veldkamps Meuln in Bellingwolde, and Weddermarke in Wedde.

 The Wedderborg is a borg, a type of castle from the province of Groningen, in Wedde.
 The building has 14th, 15th, and 16th-century elements and is currently used as a hotel and restaurant.